LibraryCarpentry/lc-sql/episodes/01-introduction.md

 Many web applications (including WordPress and ecommerce sites like Amazon) run on a SQL (relational) database.
 Understanding SQL is the first step in eventually building custom web applications that can serve data to users.

 ## Why are people working in library- and information-related roles well suited to SQL?
 Librarianship is about information management.
-We help sort and organise information and we help people find information.
-Most of us go through mediated queries to help people find the information they need, e.g., conducting a search via a library catalogue.
+As librarians, we help sort and organise information, and we help people find information.
+Most of us go through mediated queries to help people find the information they need, e.g., we assist with or conduct a search via a library catalogue.
 With SQL, you can directly construct your database queries without the constraints (e.g., field name or search limitations) imposed by a mediated search interface.
 Librarians are good at searching information – constructing queries using SQL is simply a different and more